-Canon M3 versus Canon M5
+Canon M3 vs M5

-The Canon EOS M3 and the Canon EOS M5 are two digital cameras that were officially introduced, respectively, in February 2015 and September 2016.
+The Canon EOS M3 and the Canon EOS M5 are two digital cameras that were revealed to the public, respectively, in February 2015 and September 2016.
 Both the M3 and the M5 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M5 is notably larger (37 percent) than the Canon M3.
 Moreover, the M5 is markedly heavier (17 percent) than the M3.
 In this context, it is worth noting that neither the M3 nor the M5 are weather-sealed.